 Eat more vegetables such as green peas, potatoes (with skin), corn, carrots, broccoli, tomatoes and dark yellow squash.

-Enjoy a variety of fruit including apples, dried apricots, berries, pears, prunes, raisins and oranges.
+If you need to satisfy your "sweet tooth", avoid sugary food and try to enjoy a variety of fruit including apples, peches, dried apricots, berries, pears, prunes, kiwis, raisins, grapefruits, and oranges.